mansibm6/mansibm6/README.md

 # Mansib Mursalin

-**Data Scientist · AI/ML Engineer · Health Informatician**
+**Data Scientist · AI/ML Engineer

 Houston, Texas

 ## About

-I am a data scientist with 3 years of professional and research experience across startup, big-tech, and academic environments.
-I build data-driven and AI-enabled solutions across healthcare, technology, and education, with a focus on applied machine learning, natural language processing, healthcare analytics, and responsible AI.
+AI, ML, and Data Science professional with 3+ years of experience across higher education, healthcare analytics, research, and big tech.
+Experienced in developing and implementing data-driven and AI-enabled solutions.
+Strong partner for technology leaders translating emerging AI capabilities into reliable, measurable solutions.

 ## Experience

 ### The PREMIER Center, University of Houston - Researcher (Data Scientist)
 *May 2025 to Present*

-- Partnered with Texas Health and Human Services on their Texas Improved Distribution and Evaluation of Single-Use Disposal Pouches (TIDES) project to analyze the distribution and impact of safe drug disposal units across Texas and deliver multiple reports.
+- Partnered with Texas Health and Human Services to analyze the distribution and impact of safe drug disposal units across Texas; delivered three reports.
+Used Python.
-- Lead implementation and maintenance of Salesforce CRM for streamlined contact and communication management.
-- Built ETL pipelines on Snowflake for MarketScan-Veradigm linked Claims-EHR data using Python, SQL, and SAS.
+- Built ETL pipelines in Snowflake to integrate MarketScan-Veradigm linked claims-HER data for research, analytics, and reporting.
+Used Python, SQL, and SAS.
+- Lead implementation and ongoing maintenance of Salesforce CRM, improving contact management for the research center.

-### University of Houston - AI/ML Developer
+### Center for Academic Support and Assessment, University of Houston - AI/ML Developer
 *Jul 2023 to Dec 2023; Sep 2024 to Apr 2025*

-- Engineered an ETL pipeline to process and analyze 6,500+ unstructured calculus questions using Python.
-- Built an LLM benchmarking framework integrating OpenAI, Claude, Google Gemini, and Ollama, and presented the resulting research at the EDUCAUSE 2026 Annual Conference.
+- Engineered an ETL pipeline to process and analyze 6,500+ calculus questions and an LLM benchmarking framework integrating OpenAI, Claude, Google Gemini, and Ollama; presented findings at EDUCAUSE 2026.
+Used Python, RegEx.
-- Designed and prototyped AI chatbots for University of Houston students and staff using Botpress.
+- Designed and prototyped AI chatbots for UH students and staff using Botpress to reduce response times and improve user satisfaction.

-### Hewlett-Packard Inc. - AI Software Engineer Intern
+### Personal Systems Group, Hewlett-Packard Inc. - AI Software Engineer Intern
 *May 2024 to Aug 2024*

-- Designed and prototyped an AI-powered notepad, currently under internal patent review, that reduced user workflow steps by 50%.
-- Selected among the top interns to present project findings to senior HP management.
+- Designed and prototyped an AI-powered notepad, under internal patent review, that automated cognitive tasks and reduced user steps by 50%.
+Selected among top interns to present project findings to senior management.
+Used Python.
-- Built an LLM-based metadata extraction pipeline for speech-to-text transcriptions using OpenAI API, Whisper, LlamaIndex, and Hugging Face.
+- Built an LLM-assisted metadata extraction pipeline for speech-to-text transcriptions using OpenAI API, Whisper, LlamaIndex, and Hugging Face.

 ### Applied Data Science Lab, University of Houston - Research Assistant
 *Jan 2024 to May 2024*

-- Optimized similarity search performance by 30X using FAISS and CUDA on HPC clusters.
+- Improved similarity-search performance 30x using FAISS and CUDA on HPC clusters by optimizing GPU-switching thresholds based on dataset size.
-- Developed a retrieval-augmented generation (RAG) pipeline to evaluate query-context relationships.
-- Fine-tuned open-source LLMs with PyTorch and Hugging Face for instruction and non-instruction tasks.
+- Developed RAG pipelines and fine-tuned open-source LLMs with PyTorch and Hugging Face to evaluate model performance.

 ## Education

 - **M.S. in Engineering Data Science**, University of Houston - GPA: 3.741/4.000 *(2023 to 2024)*
   - Engineering Dean's Master's Scholarship
   - Coursework: Deep Learning, Text Mining, Machine Learning, Engineering Analytics, Probability & Statistics, Biomedical Data Mining, Database Management
+  - Experience-track internship completed at Hewlett-Packard.

 - **B.S. in Electrical and Electronic Engineering**, Ahsanullah University of Science and Technology - GPA: 3.455/4.000 *(2016 to 2022)*

 ## Skills